 FERPA means, collectively, the federal Family Educational Rights and Privacy Act, as amended, and any regulations promulgated pursuant thereto.

-Hearing officer means a University official authorized on a case-by-case basis by the dean of students to determine whether an accused student has committed proscribed conduct and, if so, to impose sanctions upon the student.
+Hearing officer means a University official authorized on a case-by-case basis by the Dean of Student Experience to determine whether an accused student has committed proscribed conduct and, if so, to impose sanctions upon the student.

 May is used in the permissive sense.

 Member of the University community includes any person who is a student, faculty member, University official or any other person employed by the University.
-A person’s status in a particular situation shall be determined by the dean of students.
+A person’s status in a particular situation shall be determined by the Dean of Student Experience.